ccorcos/meteor-react-ui/README.md

 simply by saving the top-level instance.

 This package gives you some tools to help you with this pattern.
-Live-reloads do not unmount your components so we have a global stitch to trigger a save.
+Live-reloads do not unmount your components so we have a global event to trigger a save.
-Using the `ReactInstanceMixin`, all you have to do is define a `save` function which will be called on the `componentWillUnmount` and whenever `saveReactInstance` is called such as on live-reloads.
-This package also defines a top-level `ReactInstance` for you.
+Using the `InstanceMixin`, all you have to do is define a `save` function which will be called on the `componentWillUnmount` and whenever `saveReactInstance` is called such as on live-reloads.
+This package also defines a top-level mutable `ReactInstance` for you which is serialized between live-reloads.

 Here's how you might use it:

     var Counter = React.createClass({
       displayName: 'Counter',
-      mixins: [React.addons.PureRenderMixin, ReactInstanceMixin],
+      mixins: [React.addons.PureRenderMixin, InstanceMixin],
       propTypes: {
         instance: React.PropTypes.object.isRequired
       },